On The Partition Regularity of $ax+by = cw^mz^n$: Reduction to the Case min(m,n) = 1

 are partition regular.
 It follows that any lower Rado functional of order $1$ must have $(0,0,1,n) \in J_0\cup J_1$.
 We also note by Theorem \ref{InhomogeneousRadoTheorem} that the equations

 are partition regular over $\mathbb{Z}$ if and only if $n|d_1$.
 This results in the following list of lower Rado functionals of order $1$:

-Lastly, we recall that the only lower Rado functionals of order $2$ are of the form $(J_0,J_1,J_2,d_1,d_2)$, but such a lower Rado functional cannot exist since equations \eqref{bad1} and \eqref{bad2} are not partition regular.
+Lastly, we recall that the only lower Rado functionals of order $2$ are of the form $(J_0,J_1,J_2,d_1,d_2)$, but such a lower Rado functional cannot exist since Equations \eqref{bad1} and \eqref{bad2} are not partition regular.
 We have now determined all of the lower Rado functionals for $P(x_1,x_2,x_3,x_4)$.
-By Lemma \ref{PpartitionRegularLemma} we see that equation \eqref{PpartitionRegularEquation2} is $p$-partition regular, so we may apply Theorem \ref{MinimalRadoCondition} to see that at least $1$ of equations \eqref{MinimalRadoStart}-\eqref{MinimalRadoEnd} has an invertible solution in $\mathbb{Z}_p$.
+By Lemma \ref{PpartitionRegularLemma} we see that Equation \eqref{PpartitionRegularEquation2} is $p$-partition regular, so we may apply Theorem \ref{MinimalRadoCondition} to see that at least $1$ of Equations \eqref{MinimalRadoStart}-\eqref{MinimalRadoEnd} has an invertible solution in $\mathbb{Z}_p$.
+After each equation we give the corresponding lower Rado functional in parenthesis.

-The desired result follows after noting that one of equations \eqref{MinimalRadoStart}-\eqref{MinimalRadoEnd} has an invertible solution in $\mathbb{Z}_p$ if and only if one of $\frac{a}{c},\frac{b}{c},\frac{a+b}{c}$ is an $n$th power in $\mathbb{Q}_p$. \end{proof} Before using Theorem \ref{MinimalRadoConditionApplied}, let us recall when $a \in \mathbb{Z}_2$ is an $n$th power.
+The desired result follows after noting that one of Equations \eqref{MinimalRadoStart}-\eqref{MinimalRadoEnd} has an invertible solution in $\mathbb{Z}_p$ if and only if one of $\frac{a}{c},\frac{b}{c},\frac{a+b}{c}$ is an $n$th power in $\mathbb{Q}_p$. \end{proof} Before using Theorem \ref{MinimalRadoConditionApplied}, let us recall when $a \in \mathbb{Z}_2$ is an $n$th power.
 If $a = 2^km$ with $m$ odd, it is a well-known consequence of Hensel's lemma that $a$ is a $2^n$th power in $\ZZ_2$ if and only if $2^n \mid k$ and $m \equiv 1 \pmod{2^{n+2}}$.

-\begin{corollary} The following equations are not partition regular as seen by an application of Theorem \ref{MinimalRadoConditionApplied} with $p = 2$ for items (i)-(iii), $p = 3$ for item (iv), and $p = 5$ for item (v).
+\begin{corollary} The following equations are not partition regular as seen by an application of Theorem \ref{MinimalRadoConditionApplied} with $p = 2$ for items (i)-(iii), $p = 3$ for item (iv), and $p = 5$ for item (v):

-\begin{itemize} \item[(i)] $3x+13y = wz^8.$
+\begin{itemize} \item[(i)] $3x+13y = wz^8$;

-Observe that $16$ is an $8$th power modulo $p$ for every prime $p$, so this equation is not susceptible to Theorem \ref{MainToolForNegativeResults}.